thk4711/infrared-mouse-jiggler/README.md

 8. Flash the sketch onto the Digispark.

-If you need to change the intervall of mouse moovements, change this line in the sketch:
+If you need to change the interval of mouse movements, change this line in the sketch:

   ```c++
 #define JIGGLE_INTERVALL 30000